-A constructor is used to initialized an object.
+A constructor is used to initialize an object.
 In TypeScript, the constructor method is always defined with the name "constructor."
-In the constructor, the member of the class can be accessed by using this keyword.
+In the constructor, we can access the member of a class by using this keyword.

-Note: There is not necessary to always have a constructor in the class.
+Note: It is not necessary to always have a constructor in the class.

 Example with constructor, method and object:

 It is a technique which is used to hide the internal object details.
 A class can control the visibility of its data members from the members of the other classes.
 This capability is termed as encapsulation or data-hiding.
 OOPs uses the concept of access modifier to implement the encapsulation.
 The access modifier defines the visibility of class data member outside its defining class.